top of page

-The Pima College Access Network welcomes returning and new applicants.
+The Metro Education Commission welcomes returning and new applicants.
 Here's the criteria and benefits:

-Open to high school juniors, seniors and undergraduate students.
-Limited to 10 participants.
-Must complete 75 service hours, including a minimum of 40 hours with PCAN.
-Awarded a $300 Vantage West education award upon successful completion, with the possibility of an increase as funds are made available.
+• Limited to one for each school system in Pima County, selected by a majority of membership from schools within that system.
+Must complete 75 service hours, including a minimum of 40 hours with MEC.
+Awarded a $300 education award upon successful completion, with the possibility of an increase as funds are made available.

 Training, Team Building & Volunteering